Sima6195/Sima6195/README.md

 - Currently expanding my skills in **Java** and **Object-Oriented Programming (OOP)**
 - Enjoy collaborating in team-based projects using **Git** and **GitHub**

-** Goal:** Become a skilled Full-Stack Software Developer while contributing to meaningful projects.
+Goal:Become a skilled Full-Stack Software Developer while contributing to meaningful projects.

 ---